Last Updated on April 21, 2022 by Gary Stephen

 |Final Flowering Stage||40% up to 45%|

 Without a shadow of a doubt, the importance of a carbon filter is indispensable in creating a conducive setup in a grow room.
-Hence, it is necessary to maintain it in its most favorable condition to continue to reap the expected benefits.
+Hence, it is necessary to maintain it in its most favorable condition.
+It helps to continue to reap the expected benefits.

-However, in reality, there is really no exact time frame as to how long will the carbon filter last.
-There are way too many variables that can potentially affect its longevity along the way.
-Recommendations from the brand may be a good basis but it the end, it is still best to stay sharp and trust your sense of smell.
+In reality, there is no exact time frame when or how long will the carbon filter last.
+There are way too many variables that might affect its longevity along the way.
+Recommendations from the brand may be a good basis.
+Yet, it the end, it is still best to stay sharp and trust your sense of smell.